The Savant Class

 Prerequisites: 4th-level Savant

-You are a student of local cultures, politics, and traditions.
-You gain proficiency in History, and whenever you make an Intelligence (History) check, you gain a bonus to your roll equal to one roll of your Intellect Die.
+You are a student of culture, politics, and traditions.
+You gain proficiency in History.
+If already proficient, when you make a History check, you can replace your d20 roll with your level.

 The Savant

 A brilliant new class for the world's greatest roleplaying game.
-Outwit your foes and aid your allies with five different Academic Disciplines based on your particular genius: Archaeologist, Investigator, Naturalist, Physician, or Tactician!
+Includes six genius Academic Disciplines: Archaeologist, Investigator, Mentor, Naturalist, Physician, and Tactician!

 Additional laserllama Homebrew content